 Email Ms. Chrysler at [email protected] for inquiries on interviews and guest posts.

 I love theology.
 I hate organized religions.
 I loathe Christianity.
 No religion has done more to present itself as a kind and generous life raft to those who need help the most while simultaneously using fear to nurture racism, prejudice, hatred, and self-loathing.
 I have seen this religion take the people I love and twist them into a misshapen mass of denial consumed by the fears Christians use to manipulate its people.
 I challenge anyone who disagrees with me to show me a Christian who isn’t afraid of damnation or the wrath of their god.
 Fear is an emotion that, experienced in large doses or over prolonged periods of time, can cause a plethora of mental disorders that can lead to drug uses, destructive and risky behavior, and suicide.
 We’re not supposed to be afraid.
 Fear in large doses is lethal.

 We don’t need Christ or more faith.
 What we need is a good therapist, a doctor, maybe some medication, and a lot of self-forgiveness and self-love.
-Christianity works to convince people to not use the one thing they truly need: Self-love.
+Christianity works to convince people to not use the one thing they truly need: Self-love, pride, and Ego.

 I don’t need the ten commandments or the threat of damnation or the promise of immortality to keep my goals.
 I have my own commandments, and I keep them without the need for fear, threats, or bribes.
 I keep them because they are mine and I choose them.
 I keep them because I cherish happiness.
 I keep them because I cherish this life, the only one I have.
 This is what it means to live as an atheist.